-For this reason, you will need to go in a round to make this stitch consistently visible in every row.
+For this reason, you will need to go in the round to make this stitch consistently visible in every row.
 If you crochet in back and forth rows you will only see the cross stitch every second row and every other row you will see a normal single crochet.
 And that’s not consistent enough to make the X-shape of the single crochet clearly visible.

 How to Crochet the Cross Stitch

-And here is how you do the cross stitch: insert hook into stitch, yarn under and pull up a loop, yarn over and pull through two loops on hook.
+And here is how you do the single crochet cross stitch: insert hook into stitch, yarn under and pull up a loop, yarn over and pull through two loops on hook.

 Scroll down for the free potholder pattern using the X Stitch!

 Would you like to know about my new patterns when they become available?
 You can sign up below!